Adoption and Pet Breeding

 When making the choice to purchase a pet through a breeder, we encourage thoroughly researching the practices of the individual(s) or business.
 People should work with breeders who:

-- Commit to support their animals’ physical and psychological well-being.
+- Commit to supporting their animals’ physical and psychological well-being.

 - Not breed extremely young or old animals, and base breeding frequency on the mother’s health, age, condition, and recuperative abilities.